goopscoop/ga-react-tutorial/Notes/4-addingFunctionality.md

 So let's give our input access to the value.
 In the `input` within our JSX, add `value={value}`.
 Check the browser to confirm that this is indeed the value.

+## 5. setState

-6. You might have noticed that now that we've declared the value, we can't change it.
+You might have noticed that now that we've declared the value, we can't change it.
 That's because the value is being held in state and we haven't created a method to update state with our new value based on user input.

 To do this, we'll need to add an `onChange` method to the same `input` we added value.
 Under value add 'onChange={onChange}', then where we destructure the props, add `onChange` so it looks like `({ onChange, value })`